 Fluency and Comprehension

 Comprehension is a vital component of becoming a skilled reader.
 However, comprehension is dependent on fluency.
 When new readers can decode with automaticity, they naturally develop fluency.
 Fluency is directly associated with comprehension.
 According to Dr. J. Samuels, a professor well known for his research on fluency, a reader must be able to decode instantly to enhance reading comprehension.
 Once readers achieve fluency, they can focus on meaning.
-True comprehension depends on a child’s ability to connect his or her prior knowledge to the words and concepts that are reading."Prior knowledge is very personal and unique to each individual.
-Students have their own experiences in life and these experiences develop their schema, which allows them to understand the world around them."
-Click To Tweet
+True comprehension depends on a child’s ability to connect his or her prior knowledge to the words and concepts that are reading.

-Eliciting prior knowledge of a specific topic has always been standard practice for teachers and it is crucial for acquiring reading comprehension.
+Eliciting prior knowledge of a specific topic has always been standard practice for teachers, and it is crucial for acquiring reading comprehension.
 Enhancing student interest and trying to gauge what students already know is a great way to begin every lesson.
 Warming up the brain is a great strategy all teachers use when introducing a new concept.
 It encourages students to stop and think about the topic or task at hand.
 Teachers can use tools such as incorporating anticipatory guides, KWL charts, graphic organizers, and concept maps to activate prior knowledge.
 Or they can activate prior knowledge by simply starting a conversation.
-This method allows all students to have a voice and actively take part in their learning.
-Teachers can use any of these strategies during whole-class instruction or small group guided reading lessons.
+This method allows all students to have a voice and actively participate in their learning.
+Teachers can use any of these strategies during whole-class instruction or small-group guided reading lessons.

 However, prior knowledge is very personal and unique to each individual.
-Students have their own experiences in life and these experiences develop their schema, which allows them to understand the world around them.
+Students have their own experiences in life, and these experiences develop their schema, which allows them to understand the world around them.
 For example, a student who plays a musical instrument will have more knowledge about music vocabulary and theory than a student who has no musical background.
 The same applies to students who play sports.
-Through practice and participation and real world experiences, they deepen their knowledge of sports.
+Through practice, participation, and real-world experiences, they deepen their sports knowledge.

 Building Academic Knowledge

 We can start by reading Natalie Wexler’s book, The Knowledge Gap: The Hidden Cause of America’s Broken Education System.
-Ms. Wexler states that “Comprehension strategies can be useful when delivered in limited doses and connected to specific content.
-But cognitive science has shown that the primary factor in whether you’re able to understand what you read is whether you possess relevant background knowledge and vocabulary.”
+Ms. Wexler states, “Comprehension strategies can be useful when delivered in limited doses and connected to specific content.
+But cognitive science has shown that the primary factor in whether you can understand what you read is whether you possess relevant background knowledge and vocabulary.”
 Teaching comprehension skills is not enough.

-According to Wexler, developing knowledge of the world through teaching history, science and the arts can bridge the knowledge gap.
-Ms. Wexler further suggests teachers build knowledge through a content-rich curriculum, such as “The Core Knowledge Sequence.”
+According to Wexler, developing knowledge of the world through teaching history, science, and the arts can bridge the knowledge gap.
+Ms. Wexler further suggests that teachers build knowledge through a content-rich curriculum like “The Core Knowledge Sequence.”
 Promoting subjects that build foundational knowledge will enhance a child’s knowledge base throughout their academic years.
-Encouraging students to make connections before a lesson will allow them to synthesize old and new information and result in a deeper understanding of the concepts being taught.
+Encouraging students to make connections before a lesson will allow them to synthesize old and new information, resulting in a deeper understanding of the concepts being taught.

-Over the past few years, school districts across the United States have realized the importance of knowledge and have adopted curriculums that focus on building knowledge.
-Content knowledge is vital for all students to achieve comprehension and building it should be the number one priority for all teachers.
-The Science of Reading is a strong proponent of teaching explicit phonics, as well as promoting fluency, vocabulary, and building content knowledge for comprehension.
+Over the past few years, school districts across the United States have realized knowledge’s importance and adopted curriculums that focus on building knowledge.
+Content knowledge is vital for all students to achieve comprehension, and building it should be the number one priority for all teachers.
+The Science of Reading is a strong proponent of teaching explicit phonics, as well as promoting fluency and vocabulary, and building content knowledge for comprehension.